knewyousir/webFEI-session-4a/readme.md

 Refresh `http://localhost:3001/recipes` or use Postman's history to see the new entry at the end.

-Save your query in Postman to a new collection.
+Save your query in Postman to a new Postman collection.

 ### Delete